scarv/sca3s-harness/README.md

     a pre-built image can (and will) be pulled from [Docker Hub](https://cloud.docker.com/u/scarv)
     by the build process as needed.

+  - Using the
+    `native`
+    build context implies
+    a) the tool-chain,
+       and
+    b) any software dependencies (e.g., libraries)
+    need to be installed manually.
+    Building a target implementation is therefore achived by executing

+    ```sh
+    make CONTEXT="native"      clean-harness
+    make CONTEXT="native" deps-fetch-harness
+    make CONTEXT="native" deps-build-harness
+    make CONTEXT="native"      build-harness
+    ```

+    assuming your `PATH` environment variable captures the tool-chain: the second and third steps will fetch (or download) and build the software dependencies for you.

+  - Using the
+    `docker`
+    build context implies
+    a) the tool-chain,
+       and
+    b) any software dependencies (e.g., libraries)
+    are installed within the associated container.
+    Building a target implementation is therefore achived by executing

+    ```sh
+    make CONTEXT="docker"      clean-harness
+    make CONTEXT="docker"      build-harness
+    ```

+    alone.

 - The
   `BOARD`